13/12/2025

 • Native to: Sub-Saharan Africa (found in countries like Kenya, Tanzania, South Africa)

-• Habitat: Savannas, woodlands, and dry forests
+• Habitat: Savannas, woodlands, and dry forests.

-🌳 Botanical Description
+🌳 Botanical Description of Cassia abbreviata

 Type: Small to medium-sized tree